Virtual Learning

 • Supporting personalized learning experiences for students, and

-• Increasing equity in access to high quality learning experiences.
+• Increasing equal access to high quality learning experiences.

 Virtual learning programs offer flexibility to students while providing instruction aligned with the Standards of Learning.
 A number of Virginia school divisions provide opportunities for their students to take online courses as a part of their regular course offerings.